StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 Coding for the cloud can seem a mountainous challenge at the start.
 What resources do you need, how can you best use them, and just what will it cost to run your solution?

-In this walkthrough we'll make a simple application that can be used as a kick-off point for building a disconnected way to store data from our users for future processing.
+In this walkthrough, we'll make a simple application that can be used as a kick-off point for building a disconnected way to store data from our users for future processing.

 We'll use a WebAPI to get data from the user, a queue to disconnect the user from the processing, a function to read the queue and, finally, table storage to safely store our user's data.